Białowieża Forest: History

 The entire area of northeastern Europe was originally covered by ancient woodland similar to that of the Białowieża Forest.
 Until about the 14th century, travel through the woodland was limited to river routes; roads and bridges appeared much later.
 Limited hunting rights were granted throughout the forest in the 14th century.
-In the 15th century the forest became a property of king Władysław II Jagiełło.
+In the 15th century the forest became a property of Grand Duke Jogaila.
 A wooden manor in Białowieża became his refuge during a plague pandemic in 1426.
-The first recorded piece of legislation on the protection of the forest dates to 1538, when a document issued by Sigismund I instituted the death penalty for poaching a bison.
+The protection of bison stretches back to at least 1518, when some nobles were granted hunting privileges in the forest, but not for bison.
+Another notable piece of legislation on the protection of the forest dates to 1553, when a document issued by Sigismund I instituted the death penalty for poaching a bison.
 The King also built a new wooden hunting manor in a village of Białowieża, which became the namesake for the whole complex.
 Since Białowieża means the "white tower", the corresponding Puszcza Białowieska translates as the "forest of the white tower".
 The Tower of Kamyenyets on the Belarusian side, built of red brick, is also referred to as the White Tower (Belaya Vezha) even though it was never white, perhaps taking the name from the pushcha.